theonejj/ansible-zfs_on_root/docs/upgrade_working_device.md

     The system should be fully functional now.
 All zpools and swap devices functional.

-13. Script cleanup.
-To be safe, edit the `partition_drive_helper.sh` script again and set the `DISK_DEVICE` back to its default setting:
+14. Script cleanup.
+To be safe, edit the `partition_drive_helper.sh` script again and set the edited variables back to their default settings:

     ```text
     # Define device name to use:
     DISK_DEVICE=/dev/disk/by-id/PUT_YOUR_DEVICE_NAME_HERE

+    ENABLE_PARTITION_WIPE=FALSE

+    ENABLE_FSTAB_FILE_UPDATES=FALSE
     ```

     Save & Exit.
-Now the script if run again, can not make modifications to any device.
+Now if the script is run again, can not make modifications to any device.

 [Back to Partition Drive Helper Page](./partition_drive_helper_script.md)